-Shredded zucchini, quinoa and microgreens are tossed together with creamy feta and pumpkin seeds in this simple salad.
+Shredded zucchini, quinoa and microgreens are tossed together with creamy feta and pumpkin seeds in this simple but flavorful zucchini quinoa salad.

 I found myself scrapping the last specks of green off the plate, chasing the delicate little stems around with my fork.
 Not wanting to miss those evasive slender shoots, I coaxed them onto the tines with my fingers.
 The vibrant greens wove through the pale fluffy curls of quinoa and salty chunks of feta, their sharp grassy flavor contrasting with the mild-mannered nutty seed.

 Surprisingly intense in flavor in an array of vibrant colors, microgreens are the smaller, younger version of salad greens and herbs.
 Arugula, basil, cilantro and spinach are just a few of the various varieties of microgreens.
 Harvested young when only a few weeks old, these young seedlings are intense in both color and flavor.
 Unlike sprouts which are simply germinated seeds. grown in water and eaten whole, microgreens are grown in soil and cut at the root.